 – Ensure sick person drinks plenty of fluids to stay hydrated and rests at home.

 – Symptoms typically last a few days and resolve after a week.

 – Give sick person a separate room and bathroom.

 – Avoid sharing household items.

 – Sick person should wear a face mask when around others (in the home, a vehicle, doctor’s office, etc.).

 – If sick person can’t wear a face mask, others should wear one while in the same room as someone infected.

 – Everyone should wash hands often with soap and water for at least 20 seconds, especially after interacting with someone infected.

-– If you can’t wash your hands, use a hand sanitizer containing at least 70% alcohol.
+– If you can’t wash your hands, use hand sanitizer containing either 70% isopropyl alcohol or 60% ethanol alcohol.
 Spread sanitizer all over your hands and rub together until they feel dry.

 – Avoid touching your eyes, nose, and mouth.